tarwn/lessthandot-hugo/blogs/content/posts/2013-07-24-creating-custom-color-palettes-in.md

 ---
 Charts in SSRS are invaluable – they allow you to view data graphically.
 It is much easier to tell a story with pictures than with text and numbers.

 SSRS has a default set of color combinations for charts.
 Let's face it, they aren't pretty.
 Here's a sample line chart.
-The default color palette is “BrightPastel”.
+The default color palette is "BrightPastel".

 <p style="text-align: center;">
   <img src="/wp-content/uploads/users/grrlgeek/custom color 1.png?mtime=1374677952" alt="" width="692" height="396" />